rqlite/rqlite.io/content/en/docs/Clustering/Automatic clustering/_index.md

 ## Design
 When using _Automatic Bootstrapping_, each node notifies all other nodes of its existence.
 The first node to have been contacted by enough other nodes (set by `-boostrap-expect`) boostraps the cluster.
 Only one node can bootstrap a cluster, so any other node that attempts to do so later will fail, and instead become a _Follower_ in the new cluster.

 When using either Consul or etcd for automatic clustering, rqlite uses the key-value store of those systems.
-In each case only one node will succeed in atomically setting its HTTP URL in the key-value store.
+In each case only one node will succeed in atomically setting its HTTP URL and Raft address in the key-value store.
 This node will then declare itself Leader, and other nodes will then join with it.
 To prevent multiple nodes updating the Leader key at once, nodes uses a check-and-set operation, only updating the Leader key if its value has not changed since it was last read by the node.
 See [this blog post](https://www.philipotoole.com/rqlite-7-0-designing-node-discovery-and-automatic-clustering/) for more details on the design.

 For DNS-based discovery, the rqlite nodes simply resolve the hostname, and use the returned network addresses, once the number of returned addresses is at least as great as the `-bootstrap-expect` value.
 Boostrapping then proceeds as though the network addresses were passed at the command line via `-join`.